samuelwilliams413/samuelwilliams413.github.io/tg/jojo/main.md

 Stand Ability: *IT GOES*

-Create slow moving unstobbable metal blades of any size that cut through anything (they can be dismissed).
+Create slow moving unstoppable metal blades of any size that cut through anything (they can be dismissed).

 |Ride|39 pts|
 |:-|:-|